Textualize/frogmouth/README.md

 Frogmouth is a terminal-based Markdown viewer / browser, built with [Textual](https://github.com/Textualize/textual).

 Frogmouth can view `*.md` locally or via a URL.
-Inline links work.
 There is a familiar browser-like navigation stack, history, bookmarks, and table of contents.

 <details>
   <summary> 🎬 Demonstration </summary>